microsoft/live-share/docs/use/vscode.md

 - gnome-keyring
 - xsel

 In addition, Visual Studio Live Share uses the .NET Core runtime which requires a number of libraries be installed.
-While typically present, the following libraries may be missing from certain Debian/Ubuntu distributions or derivative:
+While typically present, the following libraries may be missing from certain Debian/Ubuntu distributions or derivatives:

 - libunwind8
 - liblttng-ust0